 Nowhere do the differences between Sensing and Intuitive personalities show up as clearly as in how each prefers to use language.
-Since style of communication is considered one of the most significant of human differences, it’s worth examining how this component of personality affects the way we write, and to learn how to write according to your personality type.
+Since style of communication is considered one of the most significant of human differences, it’s worth examining how this component of personality affects the way we write, and to learn how to write a novel or memoir according to your personality type.

 “Every secret of a writer’s soul, every experience of his life, every quality of his mind, is written large in his works.”